Cover Letter Tips

 - What Can Make You Stand Out?
 If you have relevant accomplishments, describe and quantify them with dollars, percentages, or other numbers.

-VII Closing.
-State your enthusiasm for the work, company, product, etc., request an and restate your contact information.
+State your enthusiasm for the work, company, product, etc., request and restate your contact information.

 Sending A Letter